 Reservoir Operations Team (ROT): A Reservoir Operations Team (ROT) shall be established.
 Each Party will identify representatives to participate on the ROT.
 The purpose of the ROT is to develop an operating plan for the Project that identifies proposed reservoir operations, affects to the Central Valley Project and State Water Project, and effects to any other party not a signatory to this MOU.
 Participation in the ROT is not limited to the Parties.
 Non-party stakeholders may participate in and be a member of the ROT if it is agreed upon by the Parties and the non-party stakeholder has special expertise with respect to any operational impact involved in the Project.
 The ROT is expected to meet bi-weekly to maintain the progress of the Project.

 Cooperative Partnership: The Parties will participate cooperatively as both cost-share and project partners to complete the preconstruction activities effectively and efficiently, with intent to manage and perform joint and/or separate activities; monitor and account for actions; produce documents for review, revision, and distribution to support decision making, approval, and related actions.
-The Parties commit to sharing all required documents (e.g. technical memoranda, draft and final reports, supporting materials, work products, and summaries of expenditures and expenses) within their respective authorities.
+The Parties commit to sharing all required documents (e.g. technical memoranda, administrative draft and final reports, supporting materials, work products, and summaries of expenditures and expenses) within their respective authorities.
 Each Party is responsible for ensuring their respective policy, technical, and legal requirements are met.

-Coordination with Local Water Agencies: SITES JPA will coordinate with the local water agencies if and when any additional parties sign an MOU with SITES JPA with the intent to perform joint and/or separate activities needed to contribute to the Project, including but not limited to development of local water supply demands and reservoir facilities and operations.
+Coordination with Local Water Agencies: Sites JPA will coordinate with the local water agencies if and when any additional parties sign an MOU with Sites JPA with the intent to perform joint and/or separate activities needed to contribute to the Project, including but not limited to development of local water supply demands and reservoir facilities and operations.

 Financial Obligations

-Cost Sharing: Reclamation and SITES JPA will share the eligible costs of the preconstruction activities and any supporting documentation as required.
-The proportionate cost-share between SITES JPA and Reclamation is established by the total project cost assignment percentage split between the federal assigned percentage and the non-federal assigned percentage published in the Final Feasibility Report.
+Cost Sharing: Reclamation and Sites JPA will share the eligible costs of the preconstruction activities and any supporting documentation as required.
+The proportionate cost-share between Sites JPA and Reclamation is established by the total project cost assignment percentage split between the federal assigned percentage and the non-federal assigned percentage published in the Final Feasibility Report.
 The assigned proportionate cost-share is subject to change from the published Final Feasibility Report to an updated assignment if during preconstruction Project benefit calculations or categories are changed.
 Reclamation’s proportionate cost-share for a state-owned storage facility must not equal more than 25% of the total project cost.
-Thi
+This project is being conducted under the beneficiary pays principles of cost allocation and payment responsibility.

-In accordance with Reclamation Directives and Standards, SITES JPA shall account for the actual expenses incurred by SITES JPA and any local water agencies participating in the Project.
+In accordance with Reclamation Directives and Standards, Sites JPA shall account for the actual expenses incurred by Sites JPA and any local water agencies participating in the Project.
 These expenses shall be provided to Reclamation on a quarterly basis.
 Requirements of such accounting shall, at a minimum, include the following:

 An explanation, in the form of a progress report, of the work performed for each activity completed during the reported quarter.